-I had been running my WordPress blog on a shared hosting account at hostforweb.com for the last eight years, when about a month ago I decided to consider alternative solutions.
+I had been running my WordPress blog on a shared hosting account at a shared hosting provider for a while now, when about a month ago I decided to consider alternative solutions.
 In particular, I wanted to see if I can lower the cost of running my site.
 Here was my starting point:

 Given that my blog gets very low traffic, I decided to give AWS a shot.
-With microbilling, I thought I should be able to drive the cost of my hosting even further down from the already low $6.86/month at hostforweb (for comparison, a blog hosted on wordpress.com costs $8.25/month, billed yearly, and that does not even include google analytics integration, which I can easily add for free to my self-hosted wordpress site).
+With microbilling, I thought I should be able to drive the cost of my hosting even further down from the already low $6/month currently (for comparison, a blog hosted on wordpress.com costs $8.25/month, billed yearly, and that does not even include google analytics integration, which I can easily add for free to my self-hosted wordpress site).

 TL;DR; I was wrong.
 Hosting on AWS is more expensive with a lower level of reliability, scalability and higher management overhead.

 Just the cost of running the t2.micro VM instance is $9.36/month, and that does not include the cost of the RDS instance and the ELB.